gmr/httpc-aws/README.md

 Configuration for *httpc-aws* is can be provided in multiple ways.
-It is designed to behave similarly to the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) with respect to providing region and configuratoin information.
+It is designed to behave similarly to the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) with respect to providing region and configuration information.
 Additionally it has two methods, ``httpc_aws:set_region/1`` and ``httpc_aws:set_credentials/2`` to allow for application specific configuration, bypassing the automatic configuration behavior.